-- Press the In the button to change the pattern of the test pattern. - Press the EXIT button to erase the test pattern. - · You can also display the test pattern by pressing the TEST button on the remote control.
+Press the - Press the EXIT button to erase the test pattern. - You can also display the test pattern by pressing the TEST button on the remote control.

 The test pattern is displayed when checking the screen distortion during installation or when adjusting the focus.
 We recommend that you adjust the focus 30 minutes or more after the test pattern is projected.